-Sub-alternative 2d, the Pourtales Terrace CHAPC would protect 509 square miles or 2.1% of the proposed deepwater habitats and a different suite of fish species than sub-alternatives 2a-2c.
+Sub-alternative 2d, the Pourtales Terrace CHAPC would protect 1,318 square kilometers (509 sq. mi.) or 2.1% of the proposed deepwater habitats and a different suite of fish species than sub-alternatives 2a-2c.
 Therefore, biological effects of sub-alternative 2d could be considered to be greater than the smaller areas of sub-alternatives 2a and 2b but less than the very large sub-alternative 2c.

 One of the proposed Type 2 Marine Protected Areas (MPAs) identified in Snapper Grouper Amendment 14, East Hump/Un-named Hump MPA, is located within sub-alternative 2d, the proposed Pourtales Terrace CHAPC.
-The MPA is located approximately 13 nautical miles southeast of Long Key, Florida.
-The size of the area is 5 by 10 nautical miles and is located in 194 to 296 meters (636-971 ft.) of water while the tops of the humps are 155 to 165 meters (508-541 ft.) deep.
+The MPA is located approximately 27 kilometers (13 nm) southeast of Long Key, Florida.
+The size of the area is 9 by 18 kilometers (5 by 10 nm) and is located in 194 to 296 meters (636-971 ft.) of water while the tops of the humps are 155 to 165 meters (508-541 ft.) deep.
 It is likely the proposed MPA contains deepwater snapper grouper species such as golden tilefish, snowy grouper, and speckled hind.